vasya-zh/PiZeroHat/README.md

 - Raspberry Pi Zero W (see note below)
 - Raspberry Pi Zero 2W (see note below)

-Note!
+[!NOTE]
 PiZeroHat will work with Zero W and Zero 2W only if ferrite ring installed on D+ and D- pogo pins because of high WiFi radiation which affects on USB data transmission.

-BOM:
+## BOM:
-4pcs CPG-01-TH-B - pogo pins for USB and power connections from CUI 4pcs 970100155 - 10mm M2.5 F-F Nylon stand-off from Wurth
+- 4pcs CPG-01-TH-B - pogo pins for USB and power connections from CUI
+- 4pcs 970100155 - 10mm M2.5 F-F Nylon stand-off from Wurth
-8pcs 29331 - M2.5x6mm nylon screws from Keystone
+- 8pcs 29331 - M2.5x6mm nylon screws from Keystone
-1pc 742701712 - ф9*/ф5mm*/H8mm ferrite ring - install on D+/D- pogo pins
+- 1pc 742701712 - ф9*/ф5mm*/H8mm ferrite ring - install on D+/D- pogo pins
-1pcs 2822 - 2x20-pin Strip Dual Male Header from Adafruit
+- 1pcs 2822 - 2x20-pin Strip Dual Male Header from Adafruit
-1pcs 2243 -  2x20 Short Female Header from Adafruit
+- 1pcs 2243 -  2x20 Short Female Header from Adafruit

 You can use alternatives with the same dimensions from any mnufacturer.